 So, when you’ve decided on a dedicated team, there are two things that will help you to get the most out of this cooperation:

 - Know your team!
 Know the experience and skillset your should team have.
 Treat and motivate your dedicated developers as your in-house employees.
 Effective communication is the foundation of a successful and profitable product.

 - Protect your intellectual property and confidential information.
 If outsourcing vendors cannot rely upon to protect trade secrets, then the risks of an offshoring development may outweigh its potential benefits.
 Hence, it is critical to review the intellectual property policy and NDA which is needed before any development work.
 Besides, each developer can sign a personal NDA with the Client on demand.

 So now you know the pros and cons of a dedicated model for software outsourcing developers and vital moments that must be considered when on the way of choosing trusted offshore developers for your project.

 If you are still struggling with the challenges of choosing a Dedicated or Time & Material model, the DevCom Customer Success Team will be happy to give you a hand.
-Drop us a line, and we will help you to scale!
+Contact us for a free consultation, and we will help you to scale!